-You can leave the hem straight but I decided to cut is like this in the image below.
+You can leave the hem straight but I decided to cut it like you see in the image below.

 After cutting is done, baste shoulder and side seams and try it on.
 If everything seems ok, and you don’t need to cut the neckline bigger, you can start sewing it.

 The first thing I like to do is to finish all raw edges.
 I use a serger for this, but you can also use the overlock stitches of your sewing machine ( zigzag, if none other is available ).
 I have a tutorial on overcasting stitches and overcasting presser feet – check it out here.
 My serger is a Janome serger which is a real workhorse and has not yet failed me.

 I have a separate YouTube video on making a shaped facing.
 Click on the image below to watch it.

 Or you can read all about shaped facings here.